City of Ceuta, Spain, Africa, with a crown of Marquis

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Between, Azure, Bezant and plate, Plate, Boa, Bordure, Overall, Bar, Charged, Castle, Crest, Five, Crown, Crown of Marquis, Created, Quarterly, Outlined, Outlined in sable, Two, In each flank, In cross, In chief, In base, In saltire, Escutcheon, Coat of arms, Sword, Personal, Gules, Illuminated, Interpreted, Motto, Lion, Masoned, Semi-circular, Wavy, Or, Leather, Argent, Without divisions, Civic, Social networks, Seven, Technology, Plain tincture, Tower, Three and One.
+Port and windows, Between, Azure, Bezant and plate, Plate, Structured and parallel blazons, Boa, Bordure, Overall, Bar, Wreath, Charged, Castle, Upon (wreath), Crest, Five, Crown, Crown of Marquis, Created, Quarterly, Outlined in sable, Two, In each flank, In cross, In chief, In base, In saltire, Escutcheon, Coat of arms, Personal, Gules, Illuminated, Interpreted, Motto, Lion, Masoned, Semi-circular, Wavy, Or, Leather, Argent, Without divisions, Civic, Social networks, Seven, Technology, Tower, Three and One.

 Dr. Antonio Salmerón y Cabañas,